ziadz99/Ecommerce/README.md

 Open http://localhost:3000 in your browser to view the application.

 Contributing
-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
 Create your Feature Branch (git checkout -b feature/AmazingFeature)